Loading

 • To identify a method that can be used to record variable consideration under the revenue standard

-• To recognize the approaches that are used to recognize revenue under the new revenue standard
+• To recognize the approaches that are used to record revenue under the new revenue standard

 • To recognize a feature of high-quality earnings

-• To recall how LIFO should be valued under GAAP
+• To recall how LIFO inventories should be valued under GAAP

 • To recognize how to present the Employee Retention Credit (ERC) in the statement of income

-• To identify how to account for the Pass-Through Entity Tax under GAAP
+• To identify how to account for the Pass-Through Entity (PTE) Tax under GAAP

 • To recognize when a state might be able to charge sales tax under the Wayfair decision